A Short Guide to a Long Weekend Break in Rouen

 Parking in Rouen

-Once you arrive in Rouen be aware that there is a one-way system, so it can be a little confusing.
+When you reach Rouen, please keep in mind that there is a one-way system, which might be a little confusing.
 Some streets have electronic bollards that require a security code for access.
-There is ample public parking around the city, and many of the city centre hotels also provide private paid parking which we prefer for security reasons.
+You can find plenty of public parking areas throughout the city, but we recommend choosing one of the city centre hotels that offer private paid parking for security reasons.

 Hotels in Rouen – our recommendations

-There are two hotels that we highly recommend for a weekend break in Rouen – Hotel Mercure Rouen Centre Cathedrale, and the more luxurious Hotel de Bourgtheroulde.
+For a weekend break in Rouen, we highly recommend Hotel Mercure Rouen Centre Cathedrale or the more luxurious Hotel de Bourgtheroulde.

 Hotel Mercure Rouen Centre Cathedrale